 Most of our therapists are trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), a therapy program especially designed to help children and teens heal from sexual abuse and other traumatic experiences.
 In TF-CBT, children learn skills for expressing and managing their thoughts and feelings, and have the opportunity to process what happened in a healthy, productive way.
 Parents and caregivers learn how to support their child’s healing and overcome their own feelings about the abuse or trauma.

-Starting in Summer 2020, our entire team will begin training in EMDR (Eye-Movement Desensitization & Reprocessing Therapy), which is another research-supported therapy for treating trauma.
-This will expand our options for effectively helping children impacted by trauma.
+Our team has also started training in EMDR (Eye-Movement Desensitization & Reprocessing), which is another research-supported therapy for treating trauma.
+EMDR expands our options for effectively helping children impacted by trauma.

 For children who have experience long-term trauma, we often incorporate play therapy, family interventions, and attachment-based therapy approaches to help them find the sense of safety and trust, learn to regulate their emotions, and connect with others in healthy ways.